Formatter Behavior

 modification.
 If you want comments reflowed to fit within the configured line

-width, explicitly enable markup.reflow_comments: true.
+width, enable markup.enable_markup: true.

 Config key names.
 Several config keys were renamed for clarity.
 Any key